MicrosoftDocs/sdk-api/sdk-api-src/content/audioenginebaseapo/nn-audioenginebaseapo-iaudiosystemeffects2.md

 ## -description

-Provides functionality for  discovering the effects applied to an APO.
+The <b>IAudioSystemEffects2</b> interface was introduced with  Windows 8.1 for retrieving information about the processing objects in a given mode.

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IAudioSystemEffects2</b> interface inherits from IAudioSystemEffect. <b>IAudioSystemEffects2</b> also has these types of members:
+The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IAudioSystemEffects2</b> interface inherits from <a href="https://msdn.microsoft.com/library/windows/hardware/ff536514">IAudioSystemEffects</a>. <b>IAudioSystemEffects2</b> also has these types of members:
 <ul>
 <li><a href="https://docs.microsoft.com/">Methods</a></li>
 </ul>